fubinf/sedrila/docs/index.md

   generate a static website from a markdown-based content structure.
   There is lots of support for specialized markup, cross-referencing, and consistency checking.
 - [Course instructors](instructors.md):
-  receive student submissions; accept or reject student solutions
+  receive student submissions; accept or reject student solutions.
 - [Students](students.md):
-  submit finished tasks; compute status tables of submissions and time value earned
+  submit finished tasks; compute status tables of submissions and time value earned.

+[Viewers](viewer.md) are instructors or students who browse a directory tree of solution files.

 [changelog](changelog.md)